UweKrause/ukmihiran.github.io/_posts/2021-01-02-SSL-Pinning-Bypass-with-Frida.md

 ![8.PNG]({{site.baseurl}}/assets/img/post/post8/8.PNG)

-Well, after knowing the arch then you can download the properly Frida server version for our device. download it from this [link](https://github.com/frida/frida/releases "link").
+Well, after knowing the arch, you can download the Frida server according to CPU architecture. download frida server from this [link](https://github.com/frida/frida/releases "link").
 In this case I have downloaded frida-server-14.1.0-android-x86 version of Frida server.

 Once you downloaded it, we need to copy the Frida server binary to the android device with adb.